Do you want to make Ubuntu look like Mac OS X? If so, we’re going to show you how to do it, step-by-step.

-If you’re running Ubuntu 16.04 LTS you can download the competent ‘macOS Sierra’ clone created by the b00merange Project:
+If you’re running the older Ubuntu 16.04 LTS release you can use the competent ‘macOS Sierra’ clone created by the B00merang project:

 ~/.themes folder in your Home directory.

-Ctrl + H to view hidden folders.
+Ctrl + H to reveal hidden folders.
 Next, find the .themes folder or create it if it doesn’t exist.
 Move the extract folder mentioned above to this folder.

 3. Install a Mac Icon Set

 Next grab some a Mac Icon set for Linux.
 A quick Google will throw up a bunch of results.
 Most, sadly, aren’t complete enough to function as a full icon set, so you’ll also want to use (and in some cases manually specify) a fall back icon theme like Faba, or Papirus.

 To avoid all of that hassle you may wish to use the fabulous ‘La Capitaine‘ icon pack.

 What’s great about La Capitaine is that it’s a proper Linux icon set, with custom macOS inspired icons for many Linux apps and not just a direct port of mac icons to Linux.
 It’s also totally open-source, and is available to download from Github.

 How to Install Icon Themes

 Once you’ve downloaded your chosen theme from the link(s) above you need to install it.
 To do this first extract the contents of the archive you download, then move the folder inside to the